dawoodrehman44/Stable-Diffusion-with-LoRA/README.md

 #  Training Chest X-ray Models with Stable Diffusion-Synthesized Images to Promote Fairness and Performance

+## Highlights

+- Fine-tuned a Stable Diffusion model using LoRA for improved medical image representation.
+- Replaces complex U-Net training with efficient low-rank adaptation (LoRA) — no need to train the full denoising network from scratch.
+- Enhances disease classification performance in downstream deep learning models.
+- Improves model focus on disease-specific regions in chest X-rays.
+- Reduces disparity and promotes fairness across demographic subgroups (e.g., age, gender, race).

+---

+## Introduction

+This repository supports our AAAI 2026 submission on leveraging diffusion models for medical image understanding.
+We fine-tune a pre-trained Stable Diffusion model using LoRA to overcome the computational cost and complexity of full U-Net retraining in medical diffusion workflows.

+Our approach targets the following core goals:

+- **Classification Boost**: Generate diffusion-guided features that improve disease classification accuracy.
+- **Focus Quality**: Encourage attention to disease-relevant regions through learned diffusion features.
+- **Fairness and Equity**: Improve fairness across demographic attributes by reducing disparity in model outputs.

+The codebase includes training scripts, inference pipelines, evaluation tools, and documentation for reproducing results on public datasets like CheXpert and MIMIC-CXR

 This repository contains two core training pipelines:

 - **Diffusion Training (`main_train_diffusion_model.py`)** — Fine-tunes Stable Diffusion v1.5 using LoRA on medical captions.